mwvgroup/pwv_kpno/rst_source/validation/transmission_function.rst

 Observations of BD+262606 were taken using the R. C. Spectrograph at Kitt Peak National Observatory.
-The top panel demonstrates the modeled PWV transmission function at the time of observation (blue) smoothed by a gaussian kernel (orange).
+The top panel demonstrates the modeled PWV transmission function at the time of observation (blue) smoothed by a Gaussian kernel (orange).
 The middle panel compares the observed spectra (red) divided by the smoothed transmission model (blue).
 This is compared against the spectra corrected using catalog values (green) multiplied by the smoothed transmission (orange).
 Residuals between the catalog corrected and model corrected spectra are shown in the bottom panel.
-Hydrogen alpha lines are highlighted in red and O\ :sub:`2`\ lines in grey.
+Hydrogen-alpha lines are highlighted in red and O\ :sub:`2`\ lines in grey.

 Corrections for the PWV absorption features agree reasonably well between the catalog and model corrected spectra.
 The largest deviations between the corrected spectra occur redward of 9,000 Angstroms.
-Some of these deviations can be attributed to cloudy observation conditions, creating large spatial and time variations in the PWV concentration along line of sight.
-However, correcting this feature is also difficult since it is in fact a number of thin, saturated lines that have been blended together.
+Some of these deviations can be attributed to cloudy observation conditions, creating large spatial and time variations in the PWV concentration along the line of sight.
+However, correcting this feature is also difficult since it is, in fact, a number of thin, saturated lines that have been blended together.
 Overall, we find that the model struggles to correct the observed spectra past 9,000 Angstroms, but performed well enough overall to be used to satisfactorily correct photometric